lukewis/devops/raspi/README.md

 Raspbian images can be found here: http://downloads.raspberrypi.org/

 # Setup
-1. Flash the image to an sd card with https://www.balena.io/etcher/
+1. Flash the image to an sd card with the Raspberry Pi Imager: https://www.raspberrypi.org/software/
-1. Remove and re-insert the sd card as etcher will automatically unmount it after flashing
+1. Remove and re-insert the sd card as it will automatically unmount after imaging
 1. Enable ssh
     ```
     touch /Volumes/boot/ssh
     ```
 1. Configure the default wifi network
+Tip:  You might want to create a template of this file so you can just copy it to the card instead of editing it manually
     ```
     touch /Volumes/boot/wpa_supplicant.conf
     ```